Parta/smallbackendproject/README.md

 Global Object:
 ======================================
-The objective of this project is to create a platform to see a linechart data visualization of the US brands "7UP" and "A&W Root Beer" during the period of september 2018 sort by weekly interval.
+The objective of this project is to create a platform to see a linechart data visualization of the US brands "7UP" and "A&W Root Beer" during the period of september 2018 and on a weekly interval.
 It require you to login with valid credential and after a successful login, you will redirect to the linechart page.

 Object: